Kate Osamor: Political career

-In the 2015 General Election, Osamor stood as the Labour Party candidate for Edmonton on the retirement of its former Member of Parliament (MP) Andy Love.
-Osamor obtained 25,388 votes, increasing Labour's majority from 9,613 to 15,419.
+1st parliament (2015–2017)

+At the 2015 general election, Osamor was elected to Parliament as MP for Edmonton with 61.4% of the vote and a majority of 15,419.

 Osamor was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015.
 She was appointed as a Parliamentary Private Secretary to Corbyn in September 2015.

+On 14 January 2016, Osamor was appointed to the Opposition frontbench as Shadow Minister for Women and Equalities.